chaoss/augur/docs/source/docker/getting-started.rst

 Answer the prompt to select the type of deployment to use:

 1. Deploy the backend using docker connected to a non-docker database.
-    This option lets you deploy the backend using your own database whether local or remote.
+    This option lets you deploy the backend using your database whether local or remote.
 2. Deploy the backend and database together in docker containers.
     This option lets you deploy the backend and database together as a pure docker deployment starting from an empty database.
 3. Deploy the backend, and database together in docker containers using premade test data